cjnankervis/Re-Climate/README.md

 The Re-Climate® product supplies reliable seasonal climate forecasts to prepare for extended weather hazards.
 For more information on the seasonal climate forecast services please see https://seasonalforecasts.earth/docs.

-Firstly, an API authentication key is required to make requests using [API-Request.py].
+Firstly, an API authentication key and user credentials are required to make requests using [API-Request.py].
 The API provides access to four main data streams, with the opportunity for post-processing using Daily Ensembles:

 1. Monthly Centiles